ashiklom/forte-drake-lesson/README.md

   geom_boxplot()
 ```

-# Version control with git: Part 1
+# Storing changes

+## Introduction

 Click the "git" tab in RStudio.
 There should be two files listed there:
 `analysis.R` and `forte-canopy-git.Rproj`.

-## Git theory -- briefly

-A bit of Git vocabulary and related theory:
+Before we dive into actually _doing_ things, it's worth introducing a bit of Git vocabulary:

 - A **repository** refers to a collection of files and their revision history in a directory that are tracked by Git.
 Here, our repository is the `forte-canopy-git` directory.
 - A **commit** is a snapshot of the repository (and all the files therein) at a particular point.
 A commit is usually accompanied by a helpful message describing what happened most recently.